 Meningococcal vaccination / waiver

 You must have one of the following:

-1. Meningococcal ACWY vaccination (within 5 years)
+- Meningococcal conjugate (ACWY) vaccination (within 5 years)

-Tetanus, diphteria, and pertussis
+Tetanus, diphtheria, and pertussis

 Varicella (Chicken Pox)